 No, a credit inquiry for a car insurance quote will not affect your credit score.

-Some of CarInsurance.com's partners do not pull or use credit as a rating factor, but most of them do.
-If it is not used, they do not pull your credit.
-In addition, in states like California credit is not used as a rating factor.
+Some insurance carriers do not pull or use credit as a rating factor, but most of them do.
+If it is not used, your credit will not be pulled.

 CarInsurance.com recently added Starr Indemnity & Liability Company and they are a company that provides non-credit scored competitive rates for drivers that don't like the fact that credit is used to determine car insurance prices.
 Insurance credit scores are different from financial institution credit scores, but they are based upon credit history.